sugarbushjs/sugarbush-saga/README.md

 ## Saga

 When dispatching Saga actions, the combinedReducers will process all the reducers.
-With `dispatchSaga` from `configureAdaptiveStore` or `adaptiveSagaDispatch` this will not occur.
+With `dispatch` from `configureAdaptiveStore` or `adaptiveSagaDispatch` this will not occur.
 Both functions take two parameters.
 The first parameter, dispatch, of type Redux Dispatch, the second parameter, key, of type string.
 The key assigned to either method must be unique and is used to bypass Sugarbush's switchback.
 This unique key must also be assigned to Sugarbush's switchback.